Sala-Sergiu/HTML-CLONES_Veridion_Project/README.md

 To run the grouping task:
 Make sure you have your HTML files organized in a folder (e.g., clones/tier3).
 Then run:

-Copy

-python group_visual.py --input_dir clones/tier3 --screenshot_dir screenshots --output_json output/tier3.json --output_csv output/tier3.csv --error_output output/errors.json --image_threshold 0.3 --port 8000 --max_workers_features 4 --max_workers_pairs 4 --use_indexing
+Copy: python group_visual.py --input_dir clones/tier3 --screenshot_dir screenshots --output_json output/tier3.json --output_csv output/tier3.csv --error_output output/errors.json --image_threshold 0.3 --port 8000 --max_workers_features 4 --max_workers_pairs 4 --use_indexing
 Parameters:

 --input_dir: The directory containing the HTML files (e.g., clones/tier3).
 --screenshot_dir: Directory where screenshots will be saved.
 --output_json and --output_csv: Paths for the output files listing the groups.
 --error_output: Path for the JSON file logging errors.
 --image_threshold: The SSIM threshold; pages with SSIM above this value are considered similar.
 --port: The port for the local HTTP server used to serve HTML files.
 --max_workers_features and --max_workers_pairs: Control the parallelism for processing files and comparing pairs.
 --use_indexing: If enabled, reduces the number of comparisons by grouping files based on a signature.

 To test similarity between two HTML files:
 You can use the testing mode in visual_similarity.py directly.
 For example:

-Copy

-python visual_similarity.py --file1 path/to/first.html --file2 path/to/second.html --screenshot_dir screenshots --port 8000
+Copy: python visual_similarity.py --file1 path/to/first.html --file2 path/to/second.html --screenshot_dir screenshots --port 8000
 This will output the CSS-based and SSIM-based similarity scores and save the screenshots.

 Additional Notes